Serves: 4 | Time: 2 hrs 30 min

 Preparation

 Prepare the beef.
 Lay the beef slices flat on a work surface.
+If they have not been pounded thin by the butcher, take a piece of cling film and pound thin to about 1/4 inch thickness.
+Season with salt and black pepper on both sides.
 Spread 1 teaspoon of mustard over each slice, going nearly to the edges.
-Season with salt and black pepper.

 Add the filling.
 Place 1 slice of bacon lengthwise on each beef slice.
 Distribute the diced onion evenly over the bacon on each slice.
-Lay 1 pickle spear (or 2 pickle slices) at the near edge.
+Distribute the pickle spears over the bacon almost to the edges.

 Roll and secure.
-Starting from the edge with the pickle, roll each slice tightly, tucking in the sides as you go.
+Starting from one edge, roll each slice tightly, tucking in the sides inward as you go to enclose the filling.
 Tie with kitchen twine at two or three points, or secure with toothpicks.
-Set aside.
+Set aside on a plate and sprinkle lightly with flour on all sides.
+This will help the browning of the rouladen.

 Brown the rolls.
-Heat the oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
-Working in batches if necessary, sear the Rouladen on all sides until deeply browned, 6–8 minutes total.
-Remove and set aside.
+Heat the oil in a heavy-bottomed skillet over medium-high heat.
+Work in batches if necessary, searing the Rouladen on all sides until well browned, 6–8 minutes total.
+Remove and set aside on a plate

 Build the braise base.
-In the same pot, add the carrot and celery.
+Add a tablespoon olive oil to the same skillet, add the remaining onion, carrot and celery.
 Cook over medium heat, stirring occasionally, until lightly colored, about 3 minutes.
 Stir in the tomato paste and cook for 1 minute.
 Pour in the red wine, scraping up the browned bits from the bottom.
-Let it reduce by half, about 3 minutes.
+Let it reduce by almost half, about 3 minutes.

 Braise.
-Return the Rouladen to the pot.
+Return the Rouladen to the saucepan.
 Add the beef broth, bay leaf, and allspice berries.
-The liquid should come about two-thirds of the way up the rolls.
-Bring to a gentle simmer, then cover and cook over low heat for 1 hour 30 minutes, turning the rolls once halfway through, until the beef is tender when pierced with a fork.
+The braising liquid should come about two-thirds of the way up the rolls.
+Bring to a gentle simmer, then cover and cook over low heat for 1 hour 30 minutes, turning the rolls once halfway through, until the beef is tender when pierced with a skewer.

 Serve.
-Return the Rouladen to the gravy to warm through for a few minutes, then serve with potato dumplings (Kartoffelklöße), boiled potatoes, or egg noodles, and braised red cabbage alongside.
+Return the Rouladen to the gravy to warm through for a few minutes.
+Adjust seasonings.

 Notes

-Pickle: Use a firm, vinegar-brined dill pickle (German Gewürzgurken if available) rather than a sweet or bread-and-butter variety.
-The acidity is part of the flavor balance.
+Pickle: Use a firm, vinegar-brined pickle.
+Do not use a sweet or bread-and-butter pickle.
+The pickle acidity is part of the flavor balance.

 Advance prep: Rouladen reheat very well.
-You can braise them a day ahead, refrigerate in the gravy, and reheat gently on the stovetop.
-The flavor typically improves overnight.
+You can braise them a day ahead, refrigerate in the gravy, and reheat gently on the stove top.
+The flavor improves overnight.

-Gravy thickness: The cornstarch slurry is optional.
-Many cooks prefer a thinner, more concentrated gravy from reduction alone.
+Gravy thickness: Some cooks prefer a thinner, more concentrated gravy .
 If you do use cornstarch, add it gradually — you can always add more but cannot remove it.